Meogwyn/mimgp/README.md

 ## Description

-A program to perform some basic operations in multiplactive groups if integers modulo n, and print the results.
+A program to perform some basic operations in multiplactive groups of integers modulo n, and print the results.

 ## Functionality